michelestofella/morris/newton/README.md

 * `test_parabola_without_constant_terms` applies the algorithm to the function `f(x)=x**2` and checks if the algorithm correctly finds as solution the zero `x=0`.
 The strategy here used is to run the test using different initial conditions.
 * `test_parabola_with_constant_terms` applies the algorithm to the function `f(x)=x**2-r` and checks if the algorithm correctly finds the zeros `x=sqrt(r)` or `x=-sqrt(r)`, depending on the initial guess.
 The strategy here implemented is to run the algorithm using different values of the initial guess: since the function is symmetric, the algorithm will find the positive zero `x=sqrt(r)` when the initial guess is positive and viceversa.
 Furthermore, the test is applied using different values of the parameter r that describes the function.
-* `test_exception` tests if the algorithm raises an error when considering a function with no zeros.
+* `test_exception` tests if the algorithm return a `False` boolean variable under the attribute `success` of the `Result` object given as output for a function with no zeros.

 ## newton2.py